Machine Translation + Post Editing

 In sensor technology, a distinction is made between passive and active sensors.

-With active sensors, (also known as passive pick-ups), parameters of the passive sensor components are changed by the measured values.
+With active sensors, the parameters of the sensor components are changed by the measured variable.

 An external energy source is required in order to carry out the actual measurement.